 The Campus Handbook is the one place to find all official Carleton College policies and guidelines.
 It contains the Student, Faculty, and Staff handbooks.
+These policies and guidelines are subject to change.

-If you have questions or corrections, please email $\underline{campushandbook@lists.carleton.edu}.$
+If you have questions or corrections, please email $\underline{campus-handbook.group@carleton.edu}.$